RangaSudharshan05/website/_pages/about.md

 <section id="research">
   <h2>Research</h2>
- <p> In Dr. Jiaqi Shi’s lab, I study how alterations in key epigenetic regulators—specifically KMT2D and KDM6A—shape pancreatic cancer progression.
+ <p> In Dr. Jiaqi Shi’s lab, I study how alterations in key epigenetic regulators, specifically KMT2D and KDM6A shape pancreatic cancer progression.
 As the lab’s bioinformatician, I lead the analysis of epigenomic and transcriptomic datasets to characterize how chromatin remodeling influences cellular identity, plasticity, and state transitions.
 This work aims to uncover the molecular mechanisms and cellular heterogeneity that drive tumor evolution and therapeutic resistance in pancreatic cancer.
  </p>

 <p>